 Spelling tests can be extremely demoralising for dyslexic children.
 Preparing for them can be stressful for the whole family and very time consuming.

 My spelling is still rubbish but it didn't stop me doing well academically.
 I got great grades in my GCSE's (O levels at the time), A levels and in my degree.
 Since then the “spell check” tool has been invented, which while I would prefer not to be so reliant on it, it makes life in the real world MUCH easier!
 In school however, our children will have to take regular spelling tests which often destroy their self esteem.
 Parents continue to struggle with how to best help their child.
 My strategy of saying 'don't worry mummy still can't spell either' wasn't that successful, and everything else I tried was horribly time consuming as I had three dyslexic kids to help.

-IT can transform how your children learns to spell
+IT can transform how children prepare for spelling tests.

 Fortunately technology can offer a range of extremely helpful solutions to both learn and perhaps more importantly test spelling, freeing up parents to get on with other jobs or spend time with a sibling.
 The best solution for your child depends on:

 There is still HUGE value in 'Look, cover, write, check', no matter how much more appealing playing games on a tablet or computer can be to children.
 Technology is fun and may save time, but recent research has shown writing by hand engages the brain in learning and that neural activity is far more enhanced when children are printing by hand.

 Young child with a tablet

 This enables you to input your child’s spelling lists and either record each word yourself, or use one of the 150 pre-recorded spelling tests.
 This test can now be shared between up to 5 devices and they are all in UK English.

-Research indicates that children learn best when they listen to their own voice, so you could help them record their spelling (although this could be time consuming).
+Research indicates that children learn best when they listen to their own voice, so you could help them record them reading their spelling (although this could be time consuming).

 Current price £3.99